honekun/safety-exit/readme.txt

 2. Back end configuration of the button

 == Changelog ==
+1.4.4:
+	- Fixed: Added temporary fix for wordpress installs that are based on composer, the used relative path code was not accurate across all wordpress installs, preventing install to succeed.
 1.4.3:
 	- Fixed: Added quick test to ensure required core files exist.
 If the test fails it wont initialize the plugin.
 1.4.2: